RQ

 Repairs & Maintenance6 min read1 April 2026

-Plastering and Rendering Costs in the UK: A Homeowner's 2026 Guide
+Plastering and Rendering Costs: A Price Guide

 Plastering is one of those trades where quality makes or breaks a room.
 A good plasterer leaves walls perfectly smooth and ready to paint; a bad one leaves ripples, trowel marks, and cracking that haunt you for years.
 Whether you're renovating, extending, or fixing damp damage, understanding plastering costs helps you budget accurately and spot fair quotes.